Drexel University

 Drexel University is a private research university with its main campus in Philadelphia, Pennsylvania, United States.
 Drexel's undergraduate school was founded in 1891 by Anthony J. Drexel, a financier and philanthropist.
 Founded as Drexel Institute of Art, Science and Industry, it was renamed Drexel Institute of Technology in 1936, before assuming its current name in 1970.
 As of 2020, more than 24,000 students were enrolled in over 70 undergraduate programs and more than 100 master's, doctoral, and professional programs at the university.
 Drexel's cooperative education program (co-op) is a unique aspect of the school's degree programs, offering students the opportunity to gain up to 18 months of paid, full-time work experience in a field relevant to their undergraduate major or graduate degree program prior to graduation.

+The university is also responsible for the oldest museum of the Americas, the Academy of Natural Sciences, which is expected to close on September 30, 2026, less than a month after the announcement.